 Example: Slack Notifications for New Posts to a Group Email

-This walkthrough shows how to use Conduit to forward every email sent to a shared group address — such as team@mail.yourcompany.com — to a Slack channel as a formatted notification.
+This walkthrough shows how to forward every email for a shared group address to a Slack channel, as a formatted notification.
+An example of such an address is team@mail.yourcompany.com.

 Overview